zobroj/my_meteor_mantra/README.md

   ```

 ## User Authentication
 User authentication is at the component level.
-For each component that needs access to user authentication: import { authComposer } into the component's container; and then add `composeWithTracker(authComposer)` to the `composeAll()` method call.
+For each component that needs access: import { authComposer } into the component's container; and, then add `composeWithTracker(authComposer)` to the `composeAll()` method call.

-The tracking the authComposer will add the props: userId, loggedIn, username, profile, email, emailVerified to the component.
+Tracking the authComposer will add the props: userId, loggedIn, username, profile, email, emailVerified to the component.

 Based on [meteor-auth](https://github.com/remotebase/meteor-auth)